Jozef Miaczinsky: Life

 Casimir Pulaski en Miaczinsky became friendly with and were supported by the French colonel.
 In January 1771, the Russian detachments in Kraków Voivodeship were pushed back across the Vistula with heavy losses, and the whole nearby lands passed into Confederate hands.
-(The Cracow Castle was defended by Marquis de Choisy.)
+(The Kraków Castle was defended by Marquis de Choisy.)
 On 21 May, the Polish soldiers were smashed by the Russian forces of General Alexander Suvorov in the third clash.
-On the same day, Miaczinsky was taken prisoner by the Russians (in Cracow).
+On the same day, Miaczinsky was taken prisoner by the Russians (in Kraków).
 Released against a ransom he joined the troops of the confederation and commanded 3,500 men.

 The First Partition of Poland was decided on August 5, 1772 after the Bar Confederation lost the war with Russia.
 Russia, Prussia, and Austria had invaded and occupied much of Poland.
 Dumouriez returned to Paris; Baron de Vioménil succeeded him with whom Miaczinski stayed in contact.

 When his father and brother died, he sold his possessions in Poland (to Prince Józef Poniatowski) and in November 1779 he moved to Versailles.
 In 1780 Miaczinsky married Maria Francesca Chaboteau in the church of Saint-Eustache, Paris.
 The couple lived in Saint-Maur-des-Fossés and had two sons.
 In 1783 he had large (old) debts, funding a cavalry, infantry, and artillery in Poland.
 Miaczinsky was imprisoned and escaped to Bavaria?
 His uncle in Chernihiv and Vergennes helped him out.
 In 1784, he received a pension from the King.
 In 1788 he was still in exile?

 In July 1792, he was appointed by Dumouriez as maréchal de camp and attacked Clerfayt.
 From October till March he was in Sedan, Ardennes, commandant of the garrison, protecting the northeast of France with Arthur Dillon and General Valence.
 He participated in the Battle of Valmy, Battle of Jemappes, Siege of Maastricht (1793), the loss of Aachen and the Battle of Neerwinden (1793) under Francisco de Miranda, the only general from South America in French service.